KKotlicki/Cibot/README.md

 5.  in cogs/ put ONLY cogs file with correct cogs syntax
 6.  if you want to create directory for something else than pictures, do so in main directory
 7.  unless you have a good reason, do not change cibot.py script
-8.  do not use <while True> or simmilar commands - they break script asynchronicity
+8.  do not use <while True> or similar commands - they break script asynchronicity
 9.  do not use purge methods (or only for authenticated users)